pineapple-bois/Michelin_App_Development/README.md

    - Interactions with the app are managed through Dash callbacks that handle `clickData` events from Plotly charts.
 For example, when a user clicks on a restaurant marker on the map, details of the restaurant are dynamically fetched and displayed.
 This level of interactivity gives users real-time feedback based on their actions.

 **User-Centric Zoom Persistence with `relayoutData`:**
-   - To enhance user experience, the app preserves the zoom level and map center position when users explore wine regions.
+   - To enhance user experience, the app preserves the zoom level and map center position when users explore tile maps.
 By storing the `relayoutData` from Plotly's map component, the app maintains the user's preferred zoom level and center point, ensuring a seamless experience when toggling between filters which inherently trigger a map reload.

 **Customised Restaurant Filtering:**
    - The Michelin award filtering system allows users to select different levels of Michelin ratings which dynamically updates the map.
 This enables granular control over which restaurants are displayed, making it easier for users to explore their preferred dining options.